Chronic obstructive pulmonary disease (COPD) reduces a person’s ability to breathe. It also increases the risk of pneumonia.

-- Chills, muscle aches, or chattering teeth
+- chills, muscle aches, or chattering teeth

-- Vomiting, nausea, or diarrhea
+- vomiting, nausea, or diarrhea

-- Exhaustion even when doing simple tasks
+- exhaustion even when doing simple tasks

-Antibiotics can treat bacterial pneumonia, as well as any bacterial infections related to the pneumonia.
-Depending on the severity of the infection, antibiotics may need to be given in a hospital through an IV.
+Antibiotics can treat bacterial pneumonia and any bacterial infections related to pneumonia.
+Depending on the severity of the infection, medical professionals may administer antibiotics through an IV.
 Antiviral or antifungal drugs may treat viral or fungal pneumonia.

 In the hospital, treatment may include:

-- Administering fluids through an IV
+- administering fluids through an IV

-- Monitoring heart and respiration rate
+- monitoring heart and respiration rates

-- Checking blood oxygen levels
+- checking blood oxygen levels

-- Oxygen therapy
+- oxygen therapy

-- Breathing treatments and respiratory therapy
+- breathing treatments and respiratory therapy

 Improving respiratory health and treating COPD